phidatahq/phidata/README.md

 ### What are Agents?

 Agents are programs where a language model controls the flow of execution.
-For example, if you ask an agent to write a news report and give it appropriate tools, it will determine the topics it needs to search for, scrape the artices one by one and write the report.

-Instead of forcing ourselves into a binary definition, we recommend looking at Agents through the lens of Agency and Autonomy.
+Instead of forcing ourselves into a 0 or 1 definition, we recommend looking at Agents through the lens of Agency and Autonomy.

 ### Level 0: Agents with no tools